Accelerynt-Security/AS-Datadog-Events-Integration/README.md

 * **Playbook Name**: This can be left as "**AS-Datadog-Events-Integration**" or you may change it.

+* **Datadog Domain**: Enter the domain of the Datadog base URL, following the format of 'api.Datadog.com' referenced in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/oauth_for_integrations/#cross-regional-support).

-* **Key Vault Name**: Enter the name of the key vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-an-azure-key-vault-secret).
+* **Key Vault Name**: Enter the name of the key vault referenced in [Create Azure Key Vault Secrets](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-azure-key-vault-secrets).

-* **API Key Secret Name**: Enter the name of the API key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-an-azure-key-vault-secret).
+* **API Key Secret Name**: Enter the name of the API key vault Secret created in [Create Azure Key Vault Secrets](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-azure-key-vault-secrets).

-* **Applications Key Secret Name**: Enter the name of the Application key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-an-azure-key-vault-secret).
+* **Applications Key Secret Name**: Enter the name of the Application key vault Secret created in [Create Azure Key Vault Secrets](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#create-azure-key-vault-secrets).

 * **Sentinel Resource Name**: Enter the name of the Microsoft Sentinel Resource you will be sending the logs to referenced in [Log Analytics Workspace](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#Log-Analytics-Workspace).